benbrastmckie/ModalHistory/1_modal_logic/00_week/00_week.md

 ## Lecture Notes

 - Proof Theory
-  - Axioms and rules for a formal language
+  - Axioms and rules stated in a formal language
-  - Provides precise account of hos to reason with the operators
+  - Stipulates how to reason in that language
   - Need not correspond to anything in natural language
+    - Might be worried if it did describe (idealized) reasoning in natural language
+    - Not clear what constitutes the target for reasoning in natural language
+    - Presumably we have not always reasoned in the ways we do now in English
+    - A purely descriptive project misses the opportunity to engineer new ways of reasoning
+    - Formal reasoning isn't better overall, but can be better for certain theoretical applications
-- The "system of material implication" from _Principia Mathematica_ is the principle example
+- The "system of material implication" from _Principia Mathematica_ (PM) is the principle example
 - Lewis' "system of strict implication" is suggested as an alternative/extension
+  - **Question:** What reasons does Lewis provide for preferring his system to PM?

 ### _Principia Mathematica_